 Brussels sprouts may be the most hated vegetable, but it’s among the most nutritious veggies out there.
 It’s packed full of vitamins and minerals, has virtually no calories, no fat, no cholesterol, and it fills you up!

 Here are more fun food facts you might find interesting about pecans.
-We don’t know anyone who eat pecans on a regular basis, but they are one of the most antioxidant rich nuts out there.
+We don’t know anyone who eat pecans on a regular basis, but did you know that they are one of the most antioxidant rich nuts out there?
 Eat up!

 Another unbelievable-but-true random fact!
 They are actually the seeds of a fruit (the outer fruit is removed during processing).
-Like other ‘nuts’, pistachios are a rich source of protein, fibre, vitamins and minerals, which can help with weight management, protect against diabetes and hypertension and improve digestion.
+Like other ‘nuts’, pistachios are a rich source of protein, fibre, vitamins and minerals, which can help people with weight management, protect against diabetes and hypertension and improve digestion.
 The omega-3 fatty acids present in pistachios can help lower your blood pressure and may also reduce your risk of heart disease.

 Bet you didn’t know this.
 We sure didn’t!
 The Caesar salad started in a Mexican city called Tijuana.
 Restaurateur Chef Caesar Cardini was hosting a 4th of July celebration.
 He ran out of food, and simply threw the ingredients he had lying around the kitchen into a unique salad.
 Obviously, it was a huge success.